 - Status: Endangered; has previously suffered intensive hunting

 - Source: www.wikipedia.org and Greenland Nature Institute

-Click here if you like to go on one of our whale watching tour to see the majestic marine mammal!
+Click here if you like to go on one of our whale watching tours to see the majestic marine mammal!